-Isolationist nation North Korea recently announced it will send its cheer squad to next month’s Winter Olympics in South Korea.
+Isolationist nation North Korea recently announced it will send its cheer squad to February’s Winter Olympics in South Korea.
 This marks a historic occasion, and not only because of tensions between the two countries.
 It also means dictator Kim Jong Un started preparations long before he said he remained “open to dialogue” about it.
 That gives us clues to the nuclear testing the country recently conducted.
 Below, we’ll answer the most pressing questions about the move.

 1. Who are these cheerleaders?